deepsweet/start/readme.md

 # @start

-👉 This is a next iteration which is currently a work in progress, you might want to check old [runner implementation](https://github.com/deepsweet/start/tree/old) and its [plugins](https://github.com/start-runner).
+👉 This is a next iteration which is currently a WORK IN PROGRESS, you might want to check old [runner implementation](https://github.com/deepsweet/start/tree/old) and its [plugins](https://github.com/start-runner).

 ## Usage example